flycheck/flycheck/README.md

 Next we give a list of error patterns to extract error location and message from the `epylint` output.
-An error pattern is a list containing a regular expression that matches the error, indexes of groups that match the file name, the line number, the column number and the error message respectively, and an error level (either `warning` or `error`).
+An error pattern is a list containing a regular expression that matches the error and extracts error information in match groups, and an error level (either `warning` or `error`).
 As you can see `epylint` emits both errors and warnings.

 Eventually we declare that the checker is to be used in `python-mode`.